RashadHagen/Computer-Management-Create-A-Local-User-Account/README.md

 <div style="text-align:center;">
   <span style="font-family: Arial, sans-serif; font-size: 16px;"><b>NOTE: The fields of the user’s information will go blank.
 Just Click: Close.
 The user account has successfully been created.
-You will not see the newly created user until you Click: Close (bottom picture) (ex: I created the account: danny).</b></span>
+You will not see the newly created user until you Click: Close (bottom) (ex: I created the account: danny).</b></span>
 <br/>

 <table>